 Conclusion

 Recycling EV batteries is far harder than recycling smaller devices like portable chargers, but the stakes are exponentially higher.
 The technical complexity, economic barriers, and environmental risks demand urgent attention.
-By investing in innovation, standardizing processes with frameworks like NEMA, and fostering global cooperation, the industry can turn this crisis into an opportunity to build a truly sustainable future.
+By investing in innovation and fostering global cooperation, the industry can turn this crisis into an opportunity to build a truly sustainable future.
 The clock is ticking—failure to act could leave us with a legacy of toxic waste instead of a greener planet.

 EV News